* This fire was previously titled Bushfire WATCH AND ACT in the northern part of Nilgen in the Shire of Gingin

 WHAT FIREFIGHTERS ARE DOING:

-· Department of Parks and Wildlife firefighters and local bushfire brigades from the Shire of Gin Gin and Shire of Wanneroo are building and maintaining containment lines as there is the risk of unexploded ordnance due to its close proximity to a defence training area.
+· Department of Parks and Wildlife firefighters and local bush brigades are working to contain the fire within existing fire breaks as there is the risk of unexploded ordnance due to its close proximity to a defence training area.

 · Aerial support assisted ground crews.

 · The fire was reported at 1.30pm on 22 February 2016

 · The cause of the fire is suspicious.